 Dynamically, you can find better alternatives if you go up in price.
 The SoundStage 55 are decent in terms of volume, but the soundstage is narrow, and that affects organisation as instruments feel squashed and hemmed in.

 Despite all these issues, the SoundSurge 55 remain fairly listenable.
 The headphones are a decent option if you’re looking for inexpensive units that offer good specs, but there are better-sounding options available.

-Should you buy the TaoTronics SoundSurge 55?
+You should buy the TaoTronics SoundSurge 55 if…